dymaczew/microservices-workshop/Setting up Bluemix account.md

 # Setting up required accounts
 In order to complete the exercises in this workshop the working Bluemix and GitHub accounts are needed.
 If you don't have them, please sign up using the following steps.
-In other case please go to lab 1 ["Creating microservice for the database integration"](Creating microservice for the database integration.md)
+In other case please go to lab 1 ["Deploying microservice for the database integration"](Deploying microservice for the database integration.md)

 Bluemix Trial account is completely free for 30 days and **DOES NOT** require you to provide any payment information or credit card number.
 For registration you only need a working email address and phone number.